edzynia/map-app/README.md

 ### UX:

-- React-leafle, Leaflet libraries with additional customization of elements are used to obtain coordinates and distance between them.
+- React-leaflet, Leaflet libraries with additional customization of elements are used to obtain coordinates and distance between them.

-## User story:

-- data is received from the user, sent to the server for conversion, converted to coordinates, getting coordinates sent to another open source resource to build a detailed route line for the car.
-- It is possible to return to the main page.
+### UI Testing:

+- Testing is conducted by Jest and React Testing Library to test React components.

 ## Server